Marron (<i>Cherax cainii</i>)

 Freshwater species found in South Australia.
 Established in some waterways in Kangaroo Island and Fleurieu Peninsula.

-Marron is a crustacean native to Western Australia which competes with native species for food and shelter.
+Marron is a crustacean native to Western Australia that competes with native species for food and shelter.
 It must not to be returned to the water when caught.